 If your new hire has to sign a non-disclosure agreement or pass a drug test or background check (credit, criminal, driving record, employment or otherwise) in order for the offer to be valid, make sure that’s clearly stated.
 Also, include that hiring is contingent upon the new employee completing all of the new hire paperwork.

 To accept the offer, you’ll need to add a space where the employee can sign to agree to the terms outlined.
 You can do this by having them print and sign a copy or by sending them a secure version through an e-signature tool, like DocuSign or HelloSign.

 Other important details

 - At-will status: Do you want your offer letter to be seen as a binding contract?
 If not, make sure you include your employee’s at-will status.
 Unless you live in Montana, you probably live in an at-will state.
 (If you’re unsure, check with your local state employment agency.)
-This means that in these states, companies can end their employee relationships at any time without having a clear reason.
+In at-will states, companies can end their employee relationships at any time without having a clear reason.
 If your employee is at-will, make sure you include this in the offer letter.